Quantcast

 “That is the earliest date we can realistically shoot for here,” Judge Ho said.

-Judge Ho anticipates that the trial will last roughly six weeks, which means it would last until just a few weeks before the June 24 Democratic primary.
+The judge said he anticipates the trial will last roughly six weeks, which means it would last until just a few weeks before the June 24 Democratic primary.

 Adams has pleaded not guilty to a 5-count criminal indictment that includes charges of bribery, soliciting foreign campaign donations and wire fraud.
 He stands accused of accepting luxury travel benefits and illegal foreign campaign donations from Turkish nationals in exchange for speeding up approvals for a Turkish consulate building in 2021 that had not passed a required fire safety inspection.

-The mayor sat silently throughout the proceeding facing forward throughout the nearly two-hour proceeding.
-He left the courthouse without addressing a throng of reporters standing outside and briefly spoke with a handful of his supporters gathered accross the street.
+The mayor sat silently, facing forward, throughout the nearly two-hour proceeding.
+He left the courthouse without addressing a throng of reporters standing outside, but briefly spoke with a handful of his supporters gathered accross the street.

-The judge’s decision bucked a request from Adams’ lead attorney Alex Spiro to hold the trial at an earlier date so that it ends no later than early April and doesn’t interfere with the mayor’s campaign for reelection in the primary.
-Spiro argued that the longer the mayor remains under indictment, the more it will negatively affect his ability to run for reelection — including being able to fundraise and campaign.
+The judge’s decision bucked a request from Adams’ lead attorney, Alex Spiro, to hold the trial at an earlier date, so that it ends no later than early April and doesn’t interfere with the mayor’s campaign for reelection in the June primary.
+Spiro argued that the longer the mayor remains under indictment, the more it will negatively affect his ability to run for reelection — including fundraising and campaigning.

 “By the time they are all on the ballot, if he still has this hanging over his head, that affects the election, period,” Spiro said in pushing for an earlier trial date.